CelleryLin/Sleep_Stage_Prediction/Sleep_stage_classifier/README.md

 ### Global Classification

-**Purpose:** Classify entire sleep records using a larger view of the data.
+**Purpose:** Classify entire sleep records by analyzing stage-level sequences derived from local classifiers.

 **Model Input:**
-- $X \in \mathbb{R}^{M \times N}$: a series of the output of the Local classification models, where $M$ is the number of local windows and $N$ is the number of classifier.
+- $X \in \mathbb{R}^{M \times N}$: Stage sequences from the outputs from the Local classification models, where $M$ is the number of epochs in the sequence and $N$ is the number of local classifiers.
-- This script loads the original *.npz file, get predictions from local classifiers, generate $X$ for global model.
+- This script loads the original *.npz file, get predictions from local classifiers that process ECG rate-level signals, and generates $X$ for the global model.
 See `Dataset/GlobalECGDataset.py`.

 **Model Output:**
 - $Y \in [0, 1]^{M \times C}$: Output probabilities for each class (Wake, REM, NREM stages). $C$ is the number of classes.
 Tipically, $C=N+1$.